davemcg/awesome_bioinformatics_consultants/README.md

 The goal is to provide a list of people/companies to hire if you need a bioinformatics task accomplished.

 Pull requests welcome!

-I haven't fully fleshed out what "keywords" are but I'd like it to be a field where you could (#hashtag-like) *briefly* (no more than 3?) explain your focus.
+If you are making a PR, I think it would be useful if you could provide some keywords (#hashtag-like) to *briefly* (no more than 3?) explain your focus.

 Some examples I just made up: